tinted-theming/base16-builder-node/README.md

 ---

 ```
-$ base16 builder

-- or -

-$ base16 builder build
+$ base16 build
 ```

 Builds all templates using all your scheme files.

-When you run this for the first time (or when the script detects that there are no scheme and templates files in the working directory), this will attempt a `base16 builder update`.
+When you run this for the first time (or when the script detects that there are no scheme and templates files in the working directory), this will attempt a `base16 update`.

 ```
-$ base16 builder update
+$ base16 update
 ```

 Updates all your scheme and template definition files.